 • Visitors spend more than $60 million per day in North Carolina.
 That spending adds nearly $4.9 million per day to state and local tax revenues (about $3.1 million in state taxes and $1.8 million in local taxes).

 • The travel and tourism industry directly employees more than 211,000 North Carolinians.

 • Each North Carolina household saves $475 in state and local taxes as a direct result of visitor spending in the state.

 The Johnston County Visitors Bureau oversees the marketing efforts for the county to attract and serve visitors, therefore increasing the economic impact for the local economy.
 The Visitors Bureau is fully funded by the 3 percent hotel room tax paid by overnight visitors to the county.
 In addition, the Towns of Benson, Kenly, Selma, and Smithfield have a 2% occupancy tax that is managed by the Visitors Bureau and is dedicated to each town's marketing efforts.

-If you are interested in learning more the Johnston County Visitors Bureau, visit the website, www.johnstoncountync.org.
+If you are interested in learning more about the Johnston County Visitors Bureau, visit their website, www.johnstoncountync.org.
 In addition, visitors and locals to Johnston County alike can always find out what’s happening in the area by visiting our events page which lists detailed information on festivals, entertainment, and fun happenings in JoCo through out the year.

 2015 Visitor Impact Numbers for Johnston County Released